-Local attractions include the Desert Caballeros Western Museum, where artwork, new and existing exhibits, programs, and Western memorabilia capture your attention.
-Wickenburg is also home to the Del E. Webb Center, a 600-seat performing arts facility where national entertainers from Western music to jazz to ballet perform throughout the year.
-Annual heritage events include Gold Rush Days & Rodeo in February; Desert Caballeros Ride and Las Damas ride in April; Fiesta in September; Fly-In & Classic Car Show in October; Bluegrass Festival in November; and Christmas Light Parade and Cowboy Christmas Poets Gathering in December.
+Local attractions include the Desert Caballeros Western Museum, where artwork, new and existing exhibits, programs, and Western memorabilia tell the story of our Western heritage.
+Wickenburg is also home to the Del E. Webb Center, a 600-seat performing arts facility where national entertainers from Western music to jazz to ballet performances throughout the year.
+Annual heritage events include Gold Rush Days & Rodeo in February; Desert Caballeros ride and Las Damas ride in April; Fiesta de Septiembre in September; Fly-In & Classic Car Show in October; Bluegrass Festival in November; and Christmas Light Parade and Cowboy Christmas Poets Gathering in December.

-All upcoming event information is located on the calendar of events at outwickenburgway.com.
+All upcoming event information is located on our calendar of events.

 Contact: Wickenburg Chamber of Commerce & Visitors Bureau, 216 North Frontier Street, Wickenburg, Arizona 85390; 928-684-5479; Email: firstname.lastname@example.org